Skip to content

 How do I get to Cabo Rojo, Dominican Republic?

 Most visitors arrive by cruise ship through Port Cabo Rojo, which opened in January 2024.
 Independent travelers typically fly into Santo Domingo and drive 5-6 hours southwest, or arrange private transfers with local companies.
-A new international airport is under construction and opens mid-2026.
-See our complete guide to getting to Cabo Rojo for transfer companies, driving directions, and public transportation options.
+A new international airport is under construction and is expected to open in late 2026 or early 2027.
+See our complete guide to getting to Cabo Rojo above for transfer companies, driving directions, and public transportation options.

 How far is Cabo Rojo from Santo Domingo?

-Cabo Rojo is approximately 270 kilometers (170 miles) southwest of Santo Domingo, requiring 5-6 hours of driving through an increasingly remote desert landscape.
+Cabo Rojo is around 310 kilometers (193 miles) southwest of Santo Domingo by road, requiring 5-6 hours of driving through an increasingly remote landscape.

 How far is Cabo Rojo from Punta Cana?

-The drive from Punta Cana to Cabo Rojo covers roughly 400 kilometers (250 miles) and takes 7-8 hours.
+The drive from Punta Cana to Cabo Rojo covers around 500 kilometers (310 miles) and takes 7-8 hours.
 Day trips aren’t practical from this distance, so plan at least two nights in Pedernales if you’re coming from Punta Cana.

 Do I need a 4x4 to visit Cabo Rojo?